NTIG-Uppsala/admin-narvaro/README.md

 #### /setstatus?auth={authcode}
 > The setstatus page is where the status of a person can be set.
 To visit the setstatus page you need to have a valid uri and providing in the url.
 All people have a unique uri.
 The person are also given a group and a privilege.
 The privilege specifies if the person can only change their own status, all statuses in their group or all statuses.

-#### verysecretadminpanelabc123 (aka the admin panel)
+#### /dashboard (aka the admin panel)
 > This page is where the admin can configure all people.
 On the admin panel page every persons name, role, group and privilege can be seen and changes.
+The dashboard is password protected to prevent unauthorized access.
+To login to the dashboard the user is prompted with a login screen.
+The password is then submited to the backend and checked if it matches the password in the database.

 All pages are loacetd in `pages/<page>.js` and all scripts starting with `_` are not seen as a page that can be visited by NextJs.